 Historically, springtime in New Zealand is lambing season.
 I am not sure why Shakespear Park breeds a bit early.
-This year is at least the third year in a row that the baby lambs arrived just before spring.
-On any given day, if it’s not raining, you can find me up in the hills with my camera.
+On any given early spring day, if it’s not raining, you can find me up in the hills with my camera.
 Here are my two best shots from the start of this season, plus some baby lamb highlights from past years:

 - Most of the photos on this page are from Shakespear Regional Park.
 It is one of several Auckland Regional Parks that has a sheep breeding and farming program.
 Shakespear Park is an open bird sanctuary, recently celebrating five years predator free.
 It is the only mainland home to the Little Spotted Kiwi birds who were released in the park a few months ago.

 - It is generally safe to walk through a paddock of sheep, however, watch for “do not enter signs” in some areas during lambing season.
 If you are allowed entry, remember not to disturb the lambs.